 The data collected in this stage can help you make more informed and data-driven decisions throughout the media planning process.
 You may get a better sense of who your target audience is and what they want with Google Analytics, allowing you to design more targeted and effective campaigns that will result in improved ROI.

 Visiting and using your page has to be effortless.
 Don’t let users click more than 3 times to access something on your page.
 Again, check Google Analytics for what people look for when they land on your website and bring that content closer to them with your redesign.
 Make searching simple and the search bar easy to locate.
 At times, the search bar is the easiest way for the users to find what they look for on your page.

 The only way to give life to your copy is with videos and images.
 You can use tools like Lumen5 to create short videos that will go with your blog post.
 Or, you can use Infographics that will support your copy and present data from your research.
 Be creative and think about ways to reuse your content and extend its influence by sharing it on social media with creative designs and presentations.

 Mobile is the present and the future.
-There’s no point in ignoring website mobile optimization and think that your audience is more comfortable on a desktop.
+There’s no point in ignoring website mobile optimization and thinking that your audience is more comfortable on a desktop.

-In fact, when redesigning your website you need to think mobile first.
+In fact, when redesigning your website you need to think mobile-first.
 Depending on the time of the day or the conditions, users can access your website from anywhere.
-You need to provide them with a flawless transition on every screen, whether that’s laptop, smartphone or tablet.
+You need to provide them with a flawless transition on every screen, whether that’s a laptop, smartphone or tablet.